icopy-site/awesome/docs/awesome/awesome-css-learning.md

 ## Selectors

-- [Basic CSS Selectors](https://www.sitepoint.com/css-selectors/) - An introducing to the very basic CSS selectors you need to know.
+- [Basic CSS Selectors](https://www.sitepoint.com/css-selectors/) - An introduction to the very basic CSS selectors you need to know.
 - [Advanced CSS Selectors](https://www.smashingmagazine.com/2009/08/taming-advanced-css-selectors/) - Level up your knowledge.
 From attribute selectors to CSS3 pseudo classes.
 - [CSS Diner](https://flukeout.github.io) - Learn how to use CSS selectors with this fun little game.